Home

 Child Support

-California is ranked as the second most expensive state for child support, second only to Hawaii.
-This is primarily due to the fact that the cost of living is so high there, so the average child support payment in California reflects that.
+California is one of the most expensive states in the country to raise a child, ranking second only to Hawaii in cost-of-care studies.
+That high cost of living is one reason a California child support order can be substantial.
 It is important to hire a child support lawyer if you have questions regarding the recent laws that modified child support statutes in CA.

 The new law presumes that the primary parent with whom the child resides already spends a great deal of resources on the child.
 Therefore, typically, the other parent pays child support to the primary parent.
 However, the courts will consider rebuttals regarding this factor.